miyamoto-hai-lab/chat-ui/README_en.md

 You can freely configure the API server URL, API key, and system prompt from the UI.

-By setting environment variables at build time, you can customize the application's behavior for various use cases, such as:
+By setting `config.yaml` at build time, you can customize the application's behavior for various use cases, such as:

 * Requiring password authentication for participants in crowdsourcing experiments.
 * Fixing the API server URL and system prompt for internal company use.